ethersync/ethersync/book/src/neovim.md

 ## Confirm the installation

 To confirm that the plugin is installed, try running the `:EthersyncInfo` command in Neovim.
-It should show a message like "Not connected to the Ethersync daemon".
+It should show the message "Not connected to Ethersync daemon."